T1taniumF0rge-Industries-Inc/Software/devs.md

 > [!WARNING]
 >
-> Git LFS limits any individual file to 2GB, and if not respected then will throw error `Size must be less than or equal to 2147483648%3A [422] Size must be less than or equal to 2147483648
+> Git LFS limits any individual file to 2GB, and if not respected then will throw error ` [422] Size must be less than or equal to 2147483648
 `.
 This error will not disappear and mess up your pushes and pulls, and re-cloning the Git repository will be required.

 ## GitHub File Size precautions: